metatensor/metatensor/docs/src/core/overview.rst

 ^^^^^^

-A fundamental part of metatensor is to carry simultaneously the data used in machine learning and the associated metadata.
-The first kind of metadata we encountered was the keys of a :py:class:`TensorMap`, stored as an instance of the :py:class:`Labels` class.
+A fundamental part of metatensor is to carry simultaneously the data used in machine learning and its associated metadata.
+The first kind of metadata we encountered were the keys of a :py:class:`TensorMap`, stored as an instance of the :py:class:`Labels` class.
 This class is also used to store all other metadata in metatensor, i.e. all the metadata associated with a given :py:class:`TensorBlock`.